michiganrobotics/mbot/docs/setup/02-configuration.md

 You will need the following information:

 1. Your robot's name (your course staff will tell you what your robot should be named to keep the fleet organized),
-2. The WiFi connection information for your classroom or home (if applicable),
+2. The WiFi connection information for your classroom or home
-3. The IP registry information for your course (if applicable).

-Your course staff will provide this information to you.
-You will also need a way to read and write to a Micro SD card.
+3. You will also need a way to read and write to a Micro SD card.
 You can use a laptop with an SD card slot or a USB adapter.

 ## Connect to the SD Card